Information about Guyam Island

 The island is uninhabited similar to the nearby Naked Island and currently does not have any accommodations or cottages.
 Visitors can only take shade under the palm trees dotting the area.
 This island is also small enough that visitors can travel around the island on foot within fifteen minutes.
 The beach is very open for picnics and family activities.

+The best way to get to Guyam Island is to join a guided tour.
 There are a handful of other sites around Guyam Island.
 Aboard a boat, visitors can travel from Guyam to the nearby tourist spots like Naked Island and Daku Island.
 Naked Island is popular for its hundred-meter sandbar, while Daku Island is an inhabited island that is normally compared to Boracay.

 In the town of General Luna, visitors can also stop by the Cloud 9 Surfing Area which is one of the world-renowned and best spots for surfing in the Philippines.
 Most tourists also gather around The Boulevard at the end of the day to watch the sunset at The Boardwalk and meet the local community during their Karaoke nights by the beach